-As stated above, there are opportunities to participate in desalting projects particularly for groundwater in other regions and exchange the water for State Project Water.
+There are opportunities to participate in desalting projects particularly for groundwater in other regions and exchange the water for State Project Water.
 However, installing desalting facilities within the Beaumont Basin would not be very practical since the existing groundwater water quality is excellent.
 The TDS is only about 250-275 mg/L. Generally, to make desalting practical, the TDS should be in the range of 1500 mg/L or greater.
-It is probable that desalting will be required on the recycled water available from the City of Beaumont to conform to the maximum benefit commitments.
-But, this would only be partial demineralization to reduce the TDS to the maximum benefit objective of 330 mg/L.
+The City of Beaumont is required to provide partial desalination of their recycled water to meet discharge and maximum benefit water quality objectives.

-Supplier does not plan to expand recycle complete the table below but will provi ed water use in the fi de narrative explana uture.
-Supplier will not tion.
-Provide page location of narrative in UW /MP Name of Action Description Planned Implementation Year Expected Increase in Recycled Water Use Add additional rows as need ed - Construction of City of Beaumont Connection Construct pumping station at City Treatment Plant.
-2022 1,346 Edgar Canyon Nitrate Wells Install extraction wells at mouth of Edgar Canyon to extract high nitrate groundwater for non-potable water system.
-2030 300 San Timoteo Groundwater Capture Install extraction wells in San Timoteo Canyon to extract wastewater which percolates from 1.8 mgd habitat mitigation flow.
-2030 1,000 Total 2,646
+DWR Table 6-6 Retail: Methods to Expand Future Recycled Water Use Supplier does not plan to expand recycled water use in the future.
+Supplier will not complete the table below but will provide narrative explanation.
+Provide page location of narrative in UWMP Planned Expected Increase in Name of Action Implementation Description Recycled Water Use \ Tear.
+Add additional rows as needed Construction of City of Construct pumping station at City 2022 1.346 Beaumont Connection Treatment Plant.
+Install extraction wells at mouth of Edgar Camyon Nitrate Edgar Carryon to extract high nitrate 2030 300 Wells groundwater for non-potable water system.
+Install extraction wells in San Timoteo San Timoteo Canyon to extract wastewater which 2030 1,000 Groundwater Capture percolates from 1.8 mgd habitat. mitigation flow: Total 2.646 \Units of measure (AF, CCF, MGI o NOTES: These projects will increase the non-potable water supply which allows BCVWD to serve more nonpotable water.